-Florida had upwards of 16.6 million licensed drivers and an estimated 395,785 car accidents in 2017, according to the Florida Department of Highway Safety and Motor Vehicles (DHSMV).
-So far in 2018, there have been 254,714 total crashes and 161,110 total injuries in Florida, according to Florida’s Integrated Report Exchange System (FIRES).
-With so many car accidents in Florida, it may be only a matter of time before you are involved in a head-on collision.
-With crash prevalence increasing, it is important—more now than ever before—that you know what to do in a head-on crash situation.
+In the year 2017, Florida had a total of 16.6 million licensed drivers and an estimated 395,785 car accidents, according to the Florida Department of Highway Safety and Motor Vehicles (DHSMV).
+As of 2018, there have been 254,714 total crashes and 161,110 total injuries in Florida, according to Florida’s Integrated Report Exchange System (FIRES).
+With so many car accidents taking place in Florida, it may be only a matter of time before you are involved in a head-on collision.
+Hopefully, this never happens to you or any of your loved ones, but with crash prevalence increasing, it is important—now more than ever before—that you know what to do when you are involved in a head-on crash situation.

-While no two accidents are exactly the same, many have similar elements, such as:
+While no two accidents are exactly the same, many of them have similar elements, such as:

 Common Head-On Collision Injuries

-- Injury of the brain, head or spinal cord
+- Traumatic injury to the brain, head, or spinal cord

 - Broken bones